5 Side Effects of Mask Mouth & How to Fix Them

 With a covering over your mouth, your breath probably smells super stinky after lunch.
 While the mask could be playing tricks with your nose, it could also contribute to bad breath.
 According to the Academy of General Dentistry, 80 million people suffer from chronic bad breath, and that’s before masking became normal.

 How to fix it: To fight bad breath drink water during the day.
 Drinking water helps wash away extra food and bacteria that saliva missed.
-You can also chew on mints, sugar-free gum, gargle mouthwash, and use mint-flavored toothpaste.
+You can also chew on mints and sugar-free gum, gargle mouthwash, and use mint-flavored toothpaste.
 (Check out our battle of the breath fresheners test to see which worked best.

-Tongue scrapers can also prevent bad breath by removing some of the odor causing bacteria on the tongue.
+Tongue scrapers can also prevent bad breath by removing some of the odor-causing bacteria on the tongue.
 Take 10 seconds to scrape your tongue after you’ve brushed and flossed.
 Pro tip: do it while you still have some toothpaste on your tongue for added freshness.

 5. Breathlessness